JohnMaturan97/EL_README_FILE/README.md

 ---

-This identity will be associated with your commits, so ensure accuracy.
+With these steps completed, you're set to start working with your Bitbucket repository in VSCode.